pub(crate) struct AccessibilityData {

 Clear all nodes which were rooted using Self::root_removed_node().

-This should be called at the end of reflow.
+This should only be called during reflow.

 Trait Implementations§